-44.6.3 University Grievances
+44.5.3 Employer's Grievances

-A University Grievance shall be in writing and shall specify the Article or Articles alleged to have been violated and the remedy sought.
-The grievance shall be forwarded to the President of the Association within sixty (60) days of the date the events giving rise to the grievance occurred, or within fifteen (15) days of the date upon which the University knew or ought to have known of the events giving rise to the grievance.
-No later than ten (10) days following receipt of the grievance, a representative of the Association shall meet with a University representative and each will make every reasonable attempt to resolve the grievance.
-In the event that a settlement is reached, it shall be reduced to writing and countersigned by the representatives of the Association and University.
-In the event that no settlement is reached within ten (10) days of the date of the first meeting, the representative of the Association within five (5) days thereafter shall forward in writing to the University her/his reasons for denying the grievance.
-Within ten (10) days of the date upon which denial of the grievance is received the University shall be entitled to forward written notice by mail to the President of the Association that it intends to proceed to arbitration with the grievance.
+An Employer's Grievance shall be in writing and shall specify the Article or Articles alleged to have been violated and the remedy sought.
+The grievance shall be forwarded to the President of the Association within sixty (60) days of the date the events giving rise to the grievance occurred, or within fifteen (15) days of the date upon which the Employer knew or ought to have known of the events giving rise to the grievance.
+No later than ten (10) days following receipt of the grievance, a representative of the Association shall meet with a Employer representative and each will make every reasonable attempt to resolve the grievance.
+In the event that a settlement is reached, it shall be reduced to writing and countersigned by the representatives of the Association and Employer.
+In the event that no settlement is reached within ten (10) days of the date of the first meeting, the representative of the Association within five (5) days thereafter shall forward in writing to the Employer her/his reasons for denying the grievance.
+Within ten (10) days of the date upon which denial of the grievance is received the Employer shall be entitled to forward written notice by mail to the President of the Association that it intends to proceed to arbitration with the grievance.

-44.7 Arbitration
+44.6 Arbitration

-- All arbitration shall be by a single arbitrator agreed to by the Parties, or, failing such agreement, appointed by the Minister of Labour of the Province of British Columbia. - The Parties shall share equally the cost of the arbitrator, except as provided for elsewhere in this Agreement. - 44.7.3 Arbitrators who undertake arbitration under this Agreement shall have sixty (60) days from the date of the end of any hearing to render a written decision. - 44.7.4 Arbitrators shall have jurisdiction to order production of documents and to call witnesses.
+- 44.6.1 All arbitration shall be by a single arbitrator agreed to by the Parties, or, failing such agreement, appointed by the Minister of Labour of the Province of British Columbia. - The Parties shall share equally the cost of the arbitrator, except as provided for elsewhere in this Agreement.

+- 44.6.3 Arbitrators who undertake arbitration under this Agreement shall have sixty (60) days from the date of the end of any hearing to render a written decision. - 44.6.4 Arbitrators shall have jurisdiction to order production of documents and to call witnesses.

-44.8 Time Limits
+44.7 Time Limits